Via Rail

-Via Rail Canada Inc. (/ˈviːə/), operating as Via Rail or Via, is a Canadian Crown corporation that is mandated to operate intercity passenger rail service in Canada.
+Via Rail Canada Inc. (/ˈviːə/), operating as Via Rail or Via (stylized as VIA Rail), is a Canadian Crown corporation that operates intercity passenger rail service in Canada.

-Via Rail operates over 500 trains per week across eight Canadian provinces and 12500 km of track, 97 per cent of which is owned and maintained by other railway companies, mostly by Canadian National Railway (CN).
-Via Rail carried approximately 4.39 million passengers in 2017, the majority along the Corridor routes connecting the major cities of the Quebec City–Windsor Corridor, and had an on-time performance of 73 percent.
+As of December 2023, Via Rail operates 406 trains per week across eight Canadian provinces and 12500 km of track, 97 percent of which is owned and maintained by other railway companies, mostly by Canadian National Railway (CN).
+Via Rail carried approximately 4.1 million passengers in 2023, 96 percent of which were along the Corridor routes connecting the major cities of the Quebec City–Windsor Corridor, and had an on-time performance of 85.4 per cent.
+Attracting international tourism forms an important part of Via Rail's long distance trans-continental services.

 History

 Background

 Yearly passenger levels on Canada's passenger trains peaked at 60 million during World War II.
 Following the war, the growth of air travel and the personal automobile caused significant loss of mode share for Canada's passenger train operators.
-By the 1960s, it was obvious to both Canadian National Railway (CN) and the Canadian Pacific Railway (CP) that passenger trains were no longer economically viable.
+By the 1960s Canadian National Railway (CN) and the Canadian Pacific Railway (CP) found that passenger trains were no longer economically viable.
 CP sought to divest itself of its passenger trains, but federal government regulators and politicians balked, forcing them to maintain a minimal service through the 1970s, with the government subsidizing up to 80 percent of losses.
 CN, being a Crown corporation at that time, was encouraged by the federal government and political interests to invest in passenger trains.
 Innovative marketing schemes such as Red, White, and Blue fares, new equipment such as scenic dome cars and rail diesel cars, and services such as Rapido and the UAC TurboTrain trains temporarily increased numbers of passengers, reversing previous declines.

 These increases proved temporary; by 1977, total passenger numbers had dropped below five million.
 The decline of passenger rail became a federal election issue in 1974 when the government of Pierre Trudeau promised to implement a nationwide carrier similar to Amtrak in the United States.
 Starting in 1976, CN began branding its passenger services with the bilingual name Via or Via CN.
 The Via logo began to appear on CN passenger locomotives and cars, while still carrying CN logos as well.
 That September, Via published a single timetable with information on both CN and CP trains, marking the first time that Canadians could find all major passenger trains in one publication.
 In 1977, CN underwent a dramatic restructuring when it placed various non-core freight railway activities into separate subsidiaries, such as ferries under CN Marine, and passenger trains under Via Rail which was subsequently renamed Via Rail Canada.